gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 Then what is **Push Pivot**?

-Push Pivot is provided to specify the object push direction when we assign its interaction affordance to be "Index Pushable".
+Push Pivot is provided to specify along which direction on object the hand is allowed to apply push action, when object's <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionAffordance}}">Interaction Affordance</a> to INDEX_PUSHABLE.
 Similar to provide joint axis through Pivot transform, we use Push Pivot transform's Zaxis to specify this push direction.

-And if Push Pivot is not provided in the VG_Articulation component (see image blow), then the Push Pivot just inherit from the Pivot, i.e. the push direction is same as the joint axis.

 The effect of this push pivot is to say: your finger is not allowed to push the object along the direction that deviate too much from this push direction.

+{% include important.html content="Push Pivot is NOT specifying along which direction object moves, but rather specify which direction finger can apply push action.
+How object moves is defined by Pivot together with other joint parameters; whereas Push Pivot can helps to define for example a button can not be pushed from bottom." %}

+If Push Pivot is not provided in the VG_Articulation component (see image blow), then the Push Pivot just inherit from the Pivot, i.e. the push direction is same as the joint axis.

 ### Object Affordances